0xfe/mobot/README.md

-# m0b0tbot
+# mobot

 `mobot` is a telegram chat bot written in Rust.
 Uses a native implementation of the Telegram Bot API.
+Docs at https://docs.rs/mobot.

+MIT Licensed.
+Copyright 2023 Mohit Muthanna Cheppudira.

 ### Features implemented so far